Go back to your tenancy contract and check for any exit clauses

-As part of our series on knowing your rights as a tenant, propertyfinder.ae offers you everything you need to know about canceling your tenancy contract before expiration date.
+As part of our series on knowing your rights as a tenant, propertyfinder.ae offers you everything you need to know about cancelling your tenancy contract before the expiry date.

 What do you do if you suddenly decide to move or leave the country, but your tenancy contract doesn’t expire anytime soon?
 Do you just lose the money you have paid for your property?
 Or is there a way to get it back?
 Follow the following steps for a smoother exit:

 Law 26. of 2007 by RERA, regulating the relationship between landlords and tenants does not provide an article for early contract termination but rather governs the relationship between the two parties as long as the contract is valid.
 So if you want to terminate your contract early, don’t depend on filing a case with RERA, especially if you don’t have a specific clause in your contract.

 Check your contract

 Now that you know where the law stands from your decision, you can go back to your tenancy contract and check for any exit clauses or penalties mentioned for breaking the contract.
 Unfortunately, unless you have included an exit clause in your contract, the landlord is not obligated by law to let you off easily.
 Your next step would be to talk to your landlord and hope the two of you could reach an agreement.

 You’re highly advised to approach your landlord and count on his good nature.
 Explain the situation to him and try to negotiate an exit deal which suits both parties.
 This depends on your agreed terms of the tenancy contract.
 In that case, you have two options; you could either pay the penalty or offer to find him a substitute before you leave, in which case he wouldn’t be at a loss.